17 Smarter Dessert Recipes That Are Great for Everyone, Including People with Diabetes

 With only 15 minutes of prep time and five ingredients, this sweet treat is a go-to dessert that any diabetic is sure to enjoy.

 Packed with healthy fats from macadamia nuts, these desserts have nutrient-rich components like wheat germ and eggs to help mitigate any blood sugar spikes.

 Dark Chocolate Walnut Date Bar

-This dessert gets its sweetness from dates, while walnuts add better for you fats making this a delicious option for anyone, including those with diabetes looking to watch their blood sugars.
+This dessert gets its sweetness from dates while the walnuts add better for you fats to the mix.
+It's a delicious option for anyone, including those with diabetes who are looking to watch their blood sugars.

 Lemon Basil Custard Pie with Red Berries

 A taste of lemon custard is always a good idea.
 The fat in the custard makes this dessert easier on the blood sugars.

 Make these chocolatey bars for the chocolate lover in your life.
 There's plenty to go around thanks to our recipe that yields 54.
 Eggs, nuts, and three types of chocolate come together for a low-glycemic index dessert.

 Peanut Butter Cup Tart